shanewasley/portfolio-www.shanewasley.me/content/posts/aligning-models-with-laser-point-reality/index.md

 After outlining the design problem with the PM, we decided that the quickest option would be appending a sub-modal form to an existing modal form that Carson already interacts within the app within their user flow.
 Before handing off to developers, I created mockups of this appended form using Sketch and Bootstrap system components.

 {{< webp image="/process-input-forms-01.png" caption="Mockups of the input forms for the new Assisted Alignment feature.
-We kept it simple by adding a field with inline validation to an existing form (highlighted in red-orange)." >}}
+We kept it simple by adding a field with inline validation to an existing form (highlighted yellow)." >}}

 I created a separate mockup of the re-alignment form (undo path) because Carson could mistakenly undo his work.
 We wanted the user to explicitly confirm the removal of their previous work, to prevent an upsetting amount of data loss, so we decided to create an input form that reflected that.
 To further prevent redundant work for Carson, we included in-line validation on the form to check whether the selected files were already aligned.